-The CCPA protects residents of California – people, who live in California permanently, or who are domiciled there but are temporarily outside of the state.
-This law is applicable to all for-profit organizations of any size, located in any country, who interfere with data of California residents and meet at least one of the following criteria:
+The CCPA protects California residents – people who live in California permanently or domiciled there but are temporarily outside of the state.
+This law applies to all for-profit organizations of any size, located in any country, which interferes with data of California residents and meets at least one of the following criteria:

 Do you still need to be compliant with CCPA if you’re already GDPR compliant?

-For those of you who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law that regards data of EU citizens.
+For those who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law regarding EU citizens’ data.
 For details, check out our article about GDPR.

 - GDPR presents six legal grounds for processing and selling personal information, whereas CCPA doesn’t let you process and sell personal information if a user opted out of having their personal data sold

-- CCPA protects consumers in particular, whereas GDPR protects data subjects, who can also be employees, suppliers, and/or partners.
+- CCPA protects consumers in particular, whereas GDPR protects data subjects, including employees, suppliers, and/or partners.

 These differences illustrate the important point:

 Being compliant with GDPR doesn’t automatically make you compliant with CCPA.